feature-image

 A calculated drive behind the chaos

-“I thought of just like, ‘Man, I have really long legs, I wonder if I can hit the throttle and sit on the door and ride’ and just kind of see everybody,” Hocevar said in his postrace news conference.
+“I thought of just like, ‘Man, I have really long legs, I wonder if I can hit the throttle and sit on the door and ride’ and just kind of see everybody,” Carson Hocevar said in the post-race news conference.
 “I just wanted them to get as loud as possible.
 And I felt like they would if they could see me seeing them.
 Ultimately, I just wanted to make sure I soaked every bit of it in.
 I think I could tell you what everybody was wearing, where every seat was, where every 77 shirt [of mine] was. … That means more than anything else to me.”

 Ironically, it was heartbreak that helped him get there.
 Hocevar learned a valuable lesson about patience and positioning in superspeedway racing after losing the Daytona 500 earlier in the season.
 He applied it flawlessly this time.
 Now, the focus shifts to Texas Motor Speedway, a 1.5-mile track where momentum often carries over.
 With similarities to Kansas, teams will look to build on recent setups.
-But Carson Hocevar arrives with something more valuable: confidence.
+But Hocevar arrives with something more valuable: confidence.

 ADVERTISEMENT